rlqualls/sugarcane/README.md

     Class definitions require explanatory comments on preceding line (1): lib/sugarcane:3  SomeClass

-Customize behaviour with a wealth of options:
+Customize behavior with a wealth of options:

     > sugarcane --help
-    Usage: cane [options]
+    Usage: sugarcane [options]

     Default options are loaded from a .sugarcane file in the current directory.